Back to Colorado

 Lost [**]

-Plain English: The amendment changes specific funding amounts in the Department of Health Care Policy and Financing to reallocate funds for personal care services.
+Plain English: This amendment moves about $2.5 million in funding within the Department of Health Care Policy and Financing to remove a yearly limit on hours for personal care services given to people with intellectual and developmental disabilities.

 J.005